ajay8297/simple-time-service/README.md

 - Build and containerize a microservice
 - Use Docker and Terraform efficiently
 - Deploy to AWS using infrastructure-as-code best practices

-🙌 Final Tip

-Once deployed, your microservice will be live and publicly accessible via the Load Balancer URL provided by Terraform.

-Good luck!